UNM-CARC/webinfo/office_hours.md

 ### Open office hours on Zoom

-New users should attend Matthew Fricke's office hours.
+New users should attend Matthew Fricke or Jacob McCullough's office hours.
 Kevin Fotso's office hours are for users in the UNM Arts and Sciences school only.

 - Mondays from 4:00 to 5:00pm MT [https://unm.zoom.us/j/93522087571](https://unm.zoom.us/j/93522087571).
 Jacob McCullough, CARC Graduate Fellow ([jmccullough12@unm.edu](mailto://jmccullough12@unm.edu))